hossein1387/BARVINN/docs/design.rst

 BARVINN
 -----------------
 BARVINN is a Barrel RISC-V Neural Network Accelerator.
 The main purpose of designing BARVINN was to fill the need for arbitrary precision neural network acceleration.
 The overall architecture of BARVINN is illustrated below:
-BARVINN is an FPGA proven accelerator. :numref:`fig_barvinn_top` illustrates the overall system design for BARVINN.
+BARVINN is an FPGA-proven accelerator. :numref:`fig_barvinn_top` illustrates the overall system design for BARVINN.
 It is consist of the following components:

 - Array of Matrix Vector Units
 - RISC-V Controller Core